mickymacirl/CI-P2-Fruit/README.md

 ## Header

-* The website a Header with the Match 2 Logo aligned left and it is responsive on all device sizes.
+* The website has a fixed header with the Match 2 Logo aligned left and it is responsive on all device sizes.
 * This will be displayed throughout the website.

 ![Header](/header.jpg)